 A personal weather station is another effective way to monitor particulate matter.
 These devices provide all the information you need about weather conditions, such as PM levels, humidity, wind speed, and more.

 Alternatively, if you are looking for an indoor air quality monitor, then your best option would be the Awair Element.
 This device reports PM2.5, humidity, CO2, and VOCs in your home while also tracking changes in the air quality over time.

 Another great device you can use to monitor particulate in your home is the AirThings Wave Plus.
 Unlike the Awair Element, this device is an award-wining monitor that detects radon, which is a radioactive gas that is sometimes found in homes.
 Additionally, the AirThings Wave Plus delivers data on pollen levels directly to your phone through the Airthings app.

 Although particulate matter is dangerous, there are numerous ways to monitor and protect yourself from it.
-You may encounter particulate matter regularly, but that does not mean it has to negatively impact your life.
+You may encounter it regularly, but that does not mean it has to negatively impact your life.

-Installing an air quality monitor in your home will provide peace of mind at home while also ensuring that particulate matter levels are kept in check.
-With some careful preparation, you can reduce your exposure to particulate matter and live healthier.
+Installing an air quality monitor in your home will provide peace of mind while also ensuring that levels are kept in check.
+With some careful preparation, you can reduce your exposure and live healthier.